Transferring Ashes into an Urn

 First of all, the temporary box used to deliver the cremated remains should only be used as that - temporarily.
 The remains should not remain for a substantial amount of time in the box since it is a material that will degrade fairly quickly over time and is significantly vulnerable to the elements.
 A humid atmosphere or a small water spill can quickly cause the cardboard to deteriorate, which can expose the ashes inside.

-Another reason as to why it’s important to carefully transfer the ashes is because when one is not careful, the cremated remains can become messy, exposed, and can be lost permanently.
+When one is not careful, the cremated remains can become exposed or lost permanently.
 To best preserve the ashes, the plastic bags they’re placed in are tightly packed.
-If you try to simply tear the bag open, it’s highly likely the bag will over-tear, causing a disastrous spread of precious remains.
-It’s also possible there’s some slight pressure build-up inside the bag, which means even if you carefully cut the bag open, you might experience a tuft of ash escaping from the bag.
+Never attempt to simply tear the bag open, it’s highly likely the bag will over-tear, causing spilling of the cremains.

 How to Transfer Cremains to the Permanent Urn

-If you’re planning to transfer the cremated remains from the container you received from the crematorium into the memorial urn you’ve carefully selected for a loved one, here are five simple steps to ensure a smooth transfer.
+It is important to note that a crematorium or funeral home will assist you in placing the ashes inside of the urn, but if you’re planning to transfer the cremated remains yourself from the container you received from the crematorium into the memorial urn you’ve carefully selected for a loved one, here are five simple steps to ensure a smooth transfer.

 This can be a delicate and sensitive process, so make sure you’ve taken care to ensure you’re transferring the ashes in a way that means most of them stay where they’re supposed to be.